-Of course you will not completely experience Uganda Culture and food without tasting the most famous local disk, matooke.
+Of course, you will not wholly experience Uganda Culture and food without tasting the most famous local dish, matooke.
 No meal in Uganda would be complete without matooke.
-In fact, so taken up are the Baganda with that the word emere (food being the transliteration) means matooke.
-To be invited to somebody’s home in Buganda or western Uganda and be served pasta, rice and Irish as a staple is downright frowned upon and considered near unorthodox.
+The Baganda, so taken up with that the word emere (food being the transliteration) means matooke.
+To be invited to somebody’s home in Buganda or western Uganda and be served pasta, rice, and Irish as a staple is downright frowned upon and considered near unorthodox.

-Posho is a semi-hard cornmeal porridge that is the traditional basic dish in most Uganda cultures and is traditionally served with meat, fish or vegetable stews.
-It is similar dish as Ugali in Tanzania, Shima in Mozambique, Pap in South Africa and Namibia.
+Posho is a semi-hard cornmeal porridge that is the traditional basic dish in most Uganda cultures and is traditionally served with meat, fish, or vegetable stews.
+It is a similar dish as Ugali in Tanzania, Shima in Mozambique, Pap in South Africa, and Namibia.
 To eat Posho, pull off a small ball of mush with one’s fingers and use it to scoop up stews.

 Music is the main ingredient of experiencing Uganda Culture is the soulful sounds of Uganda music and dance.
-As you enjoy one of the Ugandan homemade meals – music and dance are a very important part of our socializing.
-Uganda is made up of over 60 tribes each tribe has unique music, from the traditional instrument types and dance style.
+As you enjoy one of the homemade Ugandan meals, music and dance are essential for our socializing.
+Uganda is made up of over 60 tribes.
+Each tribe has unique music, from the traditional instrument types and dance styles.

-Whilst on safari in Uganda you may have the chance to witness traditional Ugandan music by the Ndere Troupe, a great way to end an Africa safari.
+While on safari in Uganda, you may have the chance to witness traditional Ugandan music by the Ndere Troupe, a great way to end an Africa safari.
 Uganda is well known in East Africa for its nightlife; Kampala city doesn’t go to sleep – each bar on almost every street is full of revelers.

-Ekitaguriro: This dance is by the Banyankore from western Uganda, performed to demonstrate their love for cattle.
+Ekitaguriro: This dance is by the Banyankore from western Uganda, demonstrating their love for cattle.

-Ekizino: This dance performed by the Bakiga from Kigezi, popularly known as a ‘court dance’ is performed when the king was going to settle disputes in the kingdom.
+Ekizino: This dance performed by the Bakiga from Kigezi, popularly known as a ‘court dance,’ is performed when the king will settle disputes in the kingdom.

-Bakisimba, Muwogola, and Nankasa: These are Baganda dances that originated from the king’s palace in central Uganda.
-The Kiganda dance is very popular and is performed whenever the Kabaka is going to talk to his people.
+Bakisimba, Muwogola, and Nankasa: These are Baganda dances originated from the king’s palace in central Uganda.
+The Kiganda dance is very popular and is performed whenever Kabaka is going to give a speech to his people.